adam-p/markdown-here/README.md

 * Add user option to specify Markdown dialect?

+* Make render-whole-email less of a special case?
+Just select the contents of the compose element and follow the render-selection code path?

 * Support images embedded in the Markdown (like, not hand-rolled image tags)?
 That will certainly deviate from straight Markdown, but maybe okay.

 ## Credits